 Your servo motor just stopped working.
 You think that it could be jammed, but how do you know for sure?
 It turns out that determining whether you have a jammed servo is easy with Indramat motion control systems.
-Here are a few other possibilities that can seize your servo, and what to do if your servo is jammed.
+Here’s how to tell and what to do if your servo is jammed.

-> Check the connections
+Check the connections

 A motor that won’t spin isn’t necessarily jammed.
 Sometimes motor connections are loose or open, which can cause troubles with your servo motor.

 Another troubleshooting tip for a servo that won’t work is to check the load.
 If the load is too heavy, your servo won’t be able to function properly.
 Check the load and reduce weight as necessary.

 Worn bearings can prevent servos from working properly.
 Indramat servos have lifetime lubricated bearings, so this isn’t a common problem for Indramat systems.
 Still, if your servo isn’t working, check the bearings to see if they are worn.

 It could be a jammed servo, or it could be that the voltage is too low.
 Undervoltage will prevent a servo from turning the way it’s supposed to.